ChuuniMage/krzysztophor/importsSection.md

 } from "./botCommands/botCommands";
 ```

-1. Dependencies for lower level components have been abstracted, and extraneous imports have been removed
-2. The fs dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
+1. The fs dependency is isolated to the chanUtils.ts file, rather than being required for the index.ts file.
-3. Every command (except for Help) is abstracted into the botCommands.ts file
+2. Every command (except for Help) is abstracted into botCommands.ts, which now depends on the lower level components in Utilities.

 This change in dependency structure naturally requires an update in folder structure to accomodate.